 If your geofencing marketing campaign includes click-to-call, you can track the number of calls that came from your ad.

 One of the great things about geofencing for your small business is that it’s one of the few marketing strategies that can easily track online-to-offline conversions through walk-ins.
 Because geofencing works by using the GPS on a customer’s smartphone, you’re able to track whether or not that person visited your business after seeing your geofencing ad by setting up conversion zones around your business.

 As part of measuring walk-ins, you can also measure the cost per walk-in (CPW) to see how much each walk-in is hitting against your budget.

-Some other metrics you’ll want to measure include:
+Some other marketing metrics you’ll want to measure include: